Far fewer tornadoes, increased rainfall marked May weather in Oklahoma

 The city averages 4.65 inches in June.

-The statewide average temperature was 65.6 degrees, according to preliminary data from the Oklahoma Mesonet, 2.7 degrees below normal and ranked as the 15th coolest May since 1895, McManus said.
+The statewide average temperature was 65.6 degrees, according to preliminary data from the Oklahoma Mesonet.
+That's 2.7 degrees below normal and caused last month to be ranked as the 15th coolest May since 1895, McManus said.

-The cooler weather was mainly a result of diminished high temperatures throughout the month, as opposed to lower minimum temperatures, he said.
+The cooler weather was mainly a result of diminished high temperatures throughout the month, as opposed to lower low temperatures, he said.

-Only 58 readings of at least 90 degrees were observed by the 120 Mesonet sites during the month, on just five separate days.
+Only 58 readings of at least 90 degrees were observed at the state's 120 Mesonet sites during the month — on just five separate days.

 The Climate Prediction Center’s June outlooks show increased odds for above-normal rainfall and below-normal temperatures across virtually the entire state.